junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "But I did that, using my wings to block the nightmares and fears.
 Like your mom asked, to watch over you.
 You and Sam."

 Dean smiles at the picture it paints in his head.
 "Thanks, Cas," he says, keeping his hands wrapped tighter as he speaks, pulling him closer.
-Their bodies are inches apart, the warmth of the skin radiating to each other without needing to touch.
+Their bodies are inches apart, the warmth of their skin radiating to each other without needing to touch.
 "Looks like it's my turn now.
 How you feeling?"

 Cas thinks about it, as if he's pulling his attention back to the feeling to get an exact answer.
 "Good, I think."
 He says, putting his hand on Dean's waist, hovering there for a moment as if he's uncertain if it's allowed, Dean only edges closer, and Cas settles the weight of his hand down with resolve.